Idnan/mysql-migrate/README.md

 mysql-migrate
 ======================

-Tiny one file migration script for MySQL using PHP, built for the minimalist.
+Version control your database with tiny one migration script.

 Handles migrating your MySQL database schema upwards.
 Easy to use in different environments: multiple developers, staging, production.
 Just run migrate and it will move the database schema to the latest version.
 Will detect conflicts and print out errors.